Your Office Fitout Guide: Part One

 Maybe you need more meeting rooms and private areas for your clients and partners to be more present and involved?
 Or maybe you need less open plan space and more quiet zones for your team to carry out their day to day tasks to the best of their ability?
 Or is it a matter of mixing the different teams and departments throughout the open plan areas so they can bring the best out of one another?

 Every business is different and this stage is crucial to understanding your unique requirements.

-In part two we will be touching on how to write your brief, finding the perfect fitout partner and choosing the right location for your business and people.
+In part two we will be touching on how to write your office design brief, finding the perfect fitout partner and choosing the right location for your business and people.